Apollos1301/NormMatchTrans/README.md

 ```bash
 python -m torch.distributed.run --nproc_per_node=1 train_eval.py ./experiments/voc_basic.json
 ```
-- `--nproc_per_node=1` sets how many GPU's you want to run the model.
+- `--nproc_per_node=1` sets how many GPUs you want to run the model on.
-- `./experiments/voc_basic.json` is which Parameter's and Dataset to use.
+- `./experiments/voc_basic.json` is which Parameters and Dataset to use.
 Other option would be `./experiments/spair.json`.